13 Feb 2020

 Those born and bred in Perth have known just how breathtaking this coastal location is for years.
 But the secret is well and truly out to mainland Australia and they’re ready to disconnect and reconnect just a short ferry ride from the coast of Perth.

-Nestled behind the dunes of the iconic Pinky Beach is a holiday park with safari tent accommodation, welcome to Discovery – Rottnest Island.
-Sleep (almost) under the stars tucking yourself into a glamping safari tent for a camping experience with all the comforts of home while enjoying the fresh air and star-gazing from your campsite.
+Nestled behind the dunes of the iconic Pinky Beach is a holiday park with safari tent accommodation is Discovery – Rottnest Island.
+Stay in a glamping safari tent for a camping experience but with all the comforts of home and wake up to gentle waves lapping on the shore, and ending the day with millon dollar sunset views.

 Get close to nature, meet the friendliest locals (aka the quokkas) and getaway to the island off the island with our guide to See, Eat & Do with a Stay at Discovery – Rottnest Island.

-Two-wheel power is the best way to explore the scenic landscape of Rottnest Island.
+Two-wheel power is the best way to explore the scenic landscape of Rottnest Island, offering the flexibility to hop and off as and when you're inspired to.

 Need a little bit of time out of the sun, then go see the latest blockbuster at Rottnest Island Picture Hall.
 However, you won’t feel too far from the beach, as this cinema has some unique seating with deckchairs throughout.
 The Candy Bar is cash only, so make sure you bring your pennies to stock up on popcorn, ice cream and other treats.
 Head to their website to check out movie titles and session times.